suiramdev/42-ft_transcendence/docs-site/docs/api/game.md

 ### Standard Flow

 This diagram shows the standard flow for creating and joining a game.
-The game record is stored in the games table with status "waiting" initially, then "active" when Player2 joins.
+The game record is stored in the games table with a unique "code" field for joining and status "waiting" initially, then "active" when Player2 joins.

 ```mermaid
 sequenceDiagram